musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 ![LeNet Architecture](./images/lenet.png)
 Source: ([Y. Lecun, L. Bottou, Y. Bengio and P. Haffner, 98](http://ieeexplore.ieee.org/document/726791/))

 At first, without any data augmentation, the famous [LeNet-5 architecture](http://ieeexplore.ieee.org/document/726791/) is used for training.
 A diagram of this architecture is shown above from Lecun's [paper]((http://ieeexplore.ieee.org/document/726791/)).
 The architecture consists of two convolutional, two subsampling layers, a flattened layer, two fully connected layers and a final output layer of logits.
 The input to original LeNet-5 is 32x32x1 but since the dataset in this project has 3 color chanels, the LeNet architecture takes images of 32x32x3 here.
-For the implementation details, please visit [this notebook](./Traffic_Sign_Classifier.ipynb).
+For the implementation details, please visit [this notebook](./Traffic_Sign_Classifier.ipynb#Model-Architecture).

 #### Details of the architecture

-As mentioned above, the input images has 32x32x3 dimensions which is different from original LeNet by having 3 color dimensions instead of 1.
-Layer 1 of the model is a convolutional layer having 5x5 kernel size with stride of 1x1 and outputs 6 feature maps.
-After layer 1, a ReLu activation function and a 2x2 max pooling with a stride of 2x2 are applied.
-Layer 2 is again a convolutional layer with 5x5 kernel size and have 1x1 stride, layer 2 outputs 16 feature maps.
+As mentioned above, the input images (normalized and zero-centered) have 32x32x3 dimensions which is different from original LeNet by having 3 color dimensions instead of 1.
+Layer 1 of the model is a convolutional layer having 6 kernels of size 5x5x3 with a stride of 1x1.
+After layer 1, a rectified linear unit (ReLu) activation and a 2x2 max pooling with a stride of 2x2 are applied.
+Layer 2 is again a convolutional layer with 16 kernels of size 5x5x6 and 1x1 stride.
 And again, ReLu activation function and a 2x2 max pooling with a stride of 2x2 are applied.
-After these operations, the feature maps are flattened to form the layer 3 which is fully connected to the following layer.
-Layer 3 has 400 input and 120 output connections.
-The layer 4 is a fully connected layer takes 120 inputs and outputs 84 with ReLu activation function is applied.
-The layer 5 is the final layer and it has 84 connections as the input from the previous layer and, differently from the original LeNet-5, outputs 43 logits that is one for each class.
+After these operations, the feature maps are flattened and connected to the layer 3 which is a fully connected layer.
+Layer 3 has 120 nodes and ReLu is applied to the output.
+The layer 4 is also a fully connected layer and has 84 nodes with ReLu activation function is applied to the output.
+The layer 5 is the output layer with 43 nodes.

 #### The training and the results for Lenet-5 architecture

 The LeNet-5 model tuned and trained on the original training and validation sets without any data augmentation applied.
 In the [training process](./trainer.py), stochastic gradient descent algorithm is used with mini-batch size of 128.
 Applying Xavier initialization for the weights gives the filexibility to choose larger learning rates ([X. Glorot and Y. Bengio, 2010](http://proceedings.mlr.press/v9/glorot10a.html)).
 Thus, applying Xavier initialization, the learning rate is taken as 0.1 with an exponential decay.
 An early stopping algorithm is implemented within a limit of 200 epochs.
 After the training, the test set is evaluated with the best model weights performed on the validation set.

 For LeNet-5, best validation accuracy is 92.58% and the test accuracy with the best model is 91.18%.
-The calculated f1-scores for each class can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).
+The calculated f1-scores for each class can be seen below ([source](./Traffic_Sign_Classifier.ipynb#LeNet-without-dropout)).

 ![lenet-f1-scores](./images/lenet-f1-scores.png)